Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 • Time: 30–38 seconds

-• Why it works: enough extraction for sweetness without washing it out
+• Why it works: enough extraction for sweetness without washing the flavor out

 Recipe 3: Light Espresso Lungo (for iced or long blacks)